Vaultz/Grouper/README.md

 `docker-compose run web rake db:migrate`
 Finally
 `docker-compose start`
 And you will have a working app on localhost:3000

+## Notes
+Rails & rake commands go like this :
+`docker-compose run web [railsCommand]``

 ##Without docker
 ...